modultechnology/sdg_llm_graph/README.md

-archive and reproduced `artifacts/sdg_interaction_matrix_v3_2.json` **exactly** (max absolute difference 0.0 across all 289 cells; indicator-pair coverage counts identical). `03_compare_ablate.ipynb`, run against the cached LLM predictions, reproduced every value of Tables 4 and 6 to four decimal places — twelve comparisons across four backbones, largest deviation 0.0000.
-The `02_pipeline_*` notebooks were not re-executed; they share the same edit set, recorded cell by cell in `SANITISATION_DIFF.md`, and no hyperparameter, prompt, matrix construction, propagation rule, or parsing rule was modified in any
+archive and reproduced `artifacts/sdg_interaction_matrix_v3_2.json` **exactly** (max absolute difference 0.0 across all 289 cells; indicator-pair coverage counts identical). `03_compare_ablate.ipynb`, run against the cached LLM predictions, reproduced every published goal-level graph result exactly under the unified routine — matrices A–G and both LLM-only baselines on the primary backbone, to four decimal places.
+The
+`02_pipeline_*` notebooks were not re-executed; they share the same edit set, recorded cell by cell in `SANITISATION_DIFF.md`, and no hyperparameter, prompt, matrix construction, propagation rule, or parsing rule was modified in any